Skip to content

 • brec validates protocol data while decoding and produces protocol-shaped objects.

-• Your application is responsible for additional business-level validation and optional static typing wrappers.
+• Your application is responsible for additional business-level validation.

 How to read these objects in JS: